 The handbook is a key reference for your employees and your managers.
 This provides consistent policies to follow and takes the guesswork out of what needs to be done.
 Because consistency is a beautiful thing!

-Items to Consider when Creating and Updating your Employee Handbook
+5 Considerations when Creating and Updating Your Employee Handbook

 Your handbook: Ensure that it is in your company voice and aligned with the greater WHY and culture of your organization.
 Why?
 Because what is most important in the work that you do and the way in which your employees contribute are integral to that work.
 Specifics to include: